seng438-winter-2022/seng438-a3-Hesham-E/Assignment3-ReportTemplate.md

 At first, the group evaluated the old testing cases used for blackbox testing in the previous assignment.
 We evaluated the coverage metrics (branch, statement, and method) in the scope of the two classes: Range and DataUtilities.
 We realized that our previous test cases were not sufficient for the requirements of this lab, therefore, we developed new test cases for the methods within these two classes.

-Our testing plan primairly followed the specifications and was supplimented by looking at the source code itself.
+Our testing plan primairly followed the specifications and was supplemented by looking at the source code itself.
 In this way, we were able to develop test cases based on the javadocs provided and by guessing how the function was implemented.
 However, in some cases, looking at the code itself was necessary to move forward if the specifications were not sufficient to develop test cases from.

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage